dudetracey/66DaysOfData/README.md

 ## Day 29
 Super excited to say that I solved a tough problem that I totally got stuck on yesterday.
 I also solved it in a slightly different way than what was shown in the answer key!
 Hooray!

+## Day 30
+Reviewed solutions to the most recent set of exercises including alternate answers to how I wrote the code.